Sparse LDL, LU, and inverse butterfly factorization via tree decomposition: Background

 The LDL decomposition may be expressed in terms of graph operations, namely vertex and edge eliminations.
 First, we associate the off-diagonal entries of $A$ with edges of a graph $G=(V,E)$, $V=\{1,\ldots, n\}$.
+A vertex elimination of a vertex $i$ means first permuting $i$ to the leading position and then performing the update below; equivalently, the formulas below describe the generic operation after such a permutation.
 A vertex elimination on vertex $1$ is possible if $a_{11}\neq 0$ and corresponds to computing,

 where the $(n-1) \times (n-1)$ matrix $S$ is the Schur complement of $a_{11}$ in $A$.
-Each successive vertex elimination defines a successive column of $L$ ($a_{:,1}a_{11}^{-1}$) and a diagonal entry in $D$ ($a_{11}$).
-A Cholesky factorization may be formed from $n-1$ vertex eliminations for any complex Hermitian positive definite matrix.
-In LDL, we must handle scenarios where all diagonal entries of $A$ are zero.
-If $a_{11}=0$ an edge elimination on the first two vertices is possible if $a_{21}\neq 0$.
+Each successive vertex elimination defines a successive column of $L$ ($a_{:,1}a_{11}^{-1}$) and a diagonal entry of $D$ ($a_{11}$).
+A Cholesky factorization may be formed from $n$ vertex eliminations for any complex Hermitian positive definite matrix.
+In LDL, we must also handle scenarios where all available diagonal entries are zero.
+If $a_{11}=0$, an edge elimination on the first two vertices is possible if $a_{21}\neq 0$.
+Again, this should be understood after permuting the chosen edge to the leading $2\times 2$ block.
 Edge elimination corresponds to forming the $(n-2)$-dimensional square Schur complement matrix $S$, where